hashicorp/terraform-provider-aws/website/docs/r/lex_intent.html.markdown

 * `confirmation_prompt` - (Optional) Prompts the user to confirm the intent.
 This question should have a yes or no answer.
 You you must provide both the `rejection_statement` and `confirmation_prompt`, or neither.
 Attributes are documented under [prompt](#prompt-1).
+* `create_version` - (Optional) Determines if a new slot type version is created when the initial resource is created and on each update.
+Defaults to true.
 * `description` - (Optional) A description of the intent.
 * `dialog_code_hook` - (Optional) Specifies a Lambda function to invoke for each user input.
 You can invoke this Lambda function to personalize user interaction.
 Attributes are documented under [code_hook](#code_hook-1).